FreeKernelJS/generator-freekerneljs/README.md

 - **Home page**.
 Can be managed in package.json

-###### Step 3: After installation is successful you can find the output files through the output path:
+###### Step 3: Output files

+After installation is successful you can find the output files through the output path:
 ```
-    $ cd <project_folder>
+    $ cd <project_folder>/app
 ```
-You can copy the project to your local server root and run the application in browser as follow:
+You can copy the folder to your local server root and run the application in browser.
-- <http://localhost/project_folder/app> will display the application in development mode.
-- <http://localhost/project_folder/dist> will display the application in production mode.

 This should be the result: